sara-zeus/Statistical-Modelling-Project/README.md

 - Non-significant coefficients (p-value > 0.05) suggest no meaningful linear connection between the number of available bikes and either rating or review count.

+## Even without a correlation between bikes available and ratings, constructing an ML model for bike availability is plausible by exploring other influential features.
+Consider leveraging various models and feature engineering techniques to capture complex relationships beyond linear correlations, refining the model iteratively based on evaluation metrics and domain expertise to improve predictive accuracy.